gstew5/snarkl/README.md

 ## Build

-snårkl builds with GHC version >= 7.8.3.
+TinyLam builds with GHC version >= 7.8.3.
 It may compile with earlier versions as well, but this hasn't been tested.
 First `cabal install` packages `mtl` and `parallel`.
 Then do:

 ```
 > cd src